Participle, Gerund and Infinitive

 The difference between a gerund and an infinitive is the word structure and how the word is used.
-Note that the black text turns gray for the examples.
+Note that the black text is gray in the worksheet exercises.

 If the infinitive is used, the word structure generally includes the word "to" in front of the verb.
-See more in section three.
+See infinitive worksheets in section three.

 A participle is a verb that is used as an adjective.

 - Katie, searching, found the tent.